Alton police chief: Drunk driver arrested after striking two homes

 Perez said Jose Garcia was arrested at around 2:30 a.m.
 Saturday after striking the homes on the 1100 block of North Inspiration Boulevard.
 No injuries were reported.

-Garcia was arraigned and issued a bond of $20,000.
-He was charged with driving while intoxicated, duty striking an unoccupied vehicle and duty striking a fixed landscape.
+Garcia was arraigned on charges of driving while intoxicated, duty striking an unoccupied vehicle and duty striking a fixed landscape.

 News Video